Shikhar253/project3/README.md

 - Hours Spent: 30 hours
 - Description of Testing:
-  - Tested using Postman and a test script
+  - Tested using Postman and ran testing script
 - Unresolved Bugs/Issues:
   - None that we are aware of